APPLICATION

 and the other into view_log

 .
-Note that since both queries are reading data from the same source relation (i.e. pageviews
+Note that since both queries read data from the same source relation (such as pageviews

-records once from its Entity and use that for both queries.
-This improves the resource utilization and reduces the storage and network overhead on the Store that pageviews
+records once from its entity and uses that for both queries.
+This improves the resource utilization.
+It also reduces the storage and network overhead for the store on which that pageviews

 Application with multiple related statements

-The example Application below has 5 statements.
-New streams are defined and some are used in other queries in the same Application.
+The example application below has 5 statements.
+New streams are defined, some of which are used in other queries in the same application.
 For example, the INSERT INTO

-which is defined using a CREATE STREAM AS SELECT statement and writes into pageviews2
+which you define using a CREATE STREAM AS SELECT statement and write into pageviews2

-which is defined with another CSAS in the same Application.
-Note that the order of Statements matter in Application.
+, which is in turn defined with another CSAS in the same application.
+(Note that the order of statements matter in application.)
 Therefore, statements defining pv_copy

 and pageviews2